 - Describe your primary insect challenges AND methods of control.
 Do not answer "none".
 You MUST indicate either actual pest challenges and/or LIKELY challenges, and you must ALSO indicate how you manage (or would manage) them.
 If you indicate a product, also specify how often it's used. *

-- Our insect problems have been cucumber beetles, flea beetles, and cabbage loopers.
+- Our insect problems have been cucumber beetles, aphids, flea beetles, and cabbage loopers.
 We have been able to suppress this problem to some extent by using Agribon row cover to cover beds immediately upon sowing/transplanting.
 We also rotate crops in the field in order to avoid pest accumulation and worsening of pest pressure and remove crop residue.
 For flea beetles and cucumber beetles, if we cannot control them by physical separation using row covers and crop rotation, we have sprayed Surround kaolin clay as a repellent.
 If this does not work, we have used Pyganic (OMRI certified) or Monterey Neem Oil (OG) to suppress the insect population (sprayed every 7-10 days; usually 2 applications sufficient).
 We have also had a problem with cabbage looper worms.
 We keep an eye out for moths and scout for small worms.
 When we determine a critical threshold we use Dipel BT OMRI certified spray to control them before they get to be a bigger problem (generally two application spaced 7-10 days apart works).
 Additionally, we try to foster beneficial insect habitat by planting flowers within the gardens.
-Other purchased products we have used when cultural and physical prevention has not worked have included the following: Diatomaceous earth (ant infestation in broccoli crop 2013; slug problems in lettuce (2013)
+For aphids we have tried beneficial insect release or when a complete infestation in the hoophouse, Pyganic.

 - Describe your primary disease challenges AND methods of control.
 Do not answer "none".
 You MUST indicate either actual disease challenges and/or LIKELY challenges, and you must ALSO indicate how you manage (or would manage) them.
 If you indicate a product, also specify how often it's used. *